GENERAL INSTITUTIONAL INFORMATION

 PLACEMENT IN EMPLOYMENT AND PROFESSIONAL EDUCATION FOR GRADUATES OF JIU PROGRAMS

 JIU collects data, in the form of Alumni and Graduate Surveys, regarding the types of employment obtained by JIU graduates.
 In our most recent Alumni Survey (JIU, 2014), graduates reported working in the following industries: Education, Training and Library (45.4%); Management Occupations (9.7%); Business and Financial Operations (5.5%); Office and Administrative Support (4.6%); Computer and Mathematical (4.2%); Sales [including retail and sales people] (3.4%); and Healthcare Practitioners and Technical Healthcare Support (2.9%), after completion of their JIU program.
 Graduates also reported currently working as First Level Managers/Supervisors (12.4%); Middle Level Managers (15.1%) and working at the Executive Level (8.6%).

 Additionally, current Alumni report (via the JIU Alumni Portal) employment by over 850 different organizations in the United States and Canada.
 Of all 2013 JIU graduates who participated in JIU’s Graduate Satisfaction Survey, 74% reported that they are likely or very likely to pursue additional education, and approximately 59% reported they would re-enroll at JIU.
 Furthermore, 78% of 2013 JIU graduates either answered “agree” or “strongly agree” when asked if they were working in a profession in which they were utilizing the knowledge and skills they obtained at JIU.

-Please note that while JIU does not offer job placement services, we do offer career development support, career development videos, a resume and portfolio building tool, career guides, self-assessment guides, and other career development support.
+Please note that while JIU does not offer job placement services, we do offer career development support, career development videos, career guides, self-assessment guides, and other career development support.
 Please visit our Career Services website for more information.

 For more information regarding the student outcomes listed above, please contact the JIU Office of Institutional Research at OIR@jiu.edu.
 To request a copy of this report, either in section or its entirety, please email email@example.com.